AmirHoseinTangsiriNET/NetKnife/README.md

 This tool is used to scan Tcp protocol ports.
 This tool, unlike similar tools in other frameworks, has a higher scanning power

+## Live IP And Device scanner Tools:

+This tool is used to scan IP addresses and Mac addresses of active devices within the network

 # Python 2
 <p align="center">
   <img src="Logo/Python-Logo.gif" alt="Master">